-Project 000000: OMB Admin (ARPA Fair) Funding amount: \$51,893.34 Project Expenditure Category: 7.1 Administrative Expenses
+Project 000000: OMB Admin Funding amount: \$153,446

+Project Expenditure Category: 7.1 Administrative Expenses

-- This project funds OMB's administrative costs to manage and oversee the ARPA SLFRF grant funding. - Anticipated timeline: June 1, 2022 December 31, 2022 - Primary delivery mechanisms and partners: Payment of costs associated with ARPA Fair - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.
+- This project funds OMB's administrative costs to manage and oversee the ARPA SLFRF grant funding. - Anticipated timeline: 03/03/2021 12/31/2026 - Primary delivery mechanisms and partners: Payment of costs associated with ARPA Fair, website design, and other grant administrative costs. - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.